 |Synchronization||Windows, MacOS, Android, iOS||Windows, MacOS, iOS, Android, Linux||Android, iOS, Windows, Mac, Web, Linux|

 Overall, LastPass has more features.
 RememBear lacks two-factor authentication, a good password strength report, and secure password sharing.
-This make LastPass a more functional password management service.
+This makes LastPass a more functional password management service.

 RememBear encrypts items with an encrypted Master Password and a unique device key, which RememBear generates for you.
-It is also encrypted during transit.
+Therefore, your items are also encrypted during transit.
 The design is meant to protect against dictionary, brute force, and offline attacks.
 The encryption they use is strong and reliable.

-It is, however, missing multi-factor authentication.
-RememBear can check the strength of your password but does not have a tool to actively help you improve its strength.
-Overall, RememBear is pretty secure, but it is missing a couple key features.
+However, it lacks multi-factor authentication.
+RememBear can check the strength of your password but doesn’t have a tool to actively help you improve its strength.
+Overall, RememBear is pretty secure, but it lacks a couple of key features.

-RememBear stands out for its quirky interface.
-It is one of the more fun password managers out there.
+On the positive side, RememBear stands out for its quirky interface.
+Thus, it’s one of the more fun password managers out there.

-While the price and encryption are both good, it is also one of the more basic passwords managers.
-You will get the most important functions and features with RememBear, but you won’t have all the bells and whistles you get with LastPass.
+While the price and encryption are both good, it’s also one of the more basic password managers.
+You’ll get the most important functions and features with RememBear, but you won’t have all the bells and whistles you get with LastPass.

-Using a password manager, in general, is a bit tiresome at first, despite being a necessity in today’s environment.
-If you are looking for a basic password manager and not something too fancy, RememBear is definitely a password manager you should consider.
+Using a password manager, in general, is a bit tiresome at first.
+Nevertheless, it’s a necessity in today’s environment.
+If you are looking for a basic password manager, RememBear is definitely one you should consider.